VeteransQualifications and How To Apply For A Flight

 Veterans requiring special assistance will be assigned a Guardian to assist them during their trip, or a friend or family member can request to accompany the veteran as a Guardian but must fill out a separate Guardian Application.
 For more info about Guardians, click here.

-NOTE: AS OF OCTOBER 1ST, 2020, ALL VETERANS GOING ON A KANSAS HONOR FLIGHT WILL BE REQUIRED TO HAVE A VALID "REAL ID" IN ORDER TO TRAVEL BY AIR.
+NOTE: AS OF OCTOBER 1ST, 2020, ANYONE GOING ON A KANSAS HONOR FLIGHT WILL BE REQUIRED TO HAVE A VALID "REAL ID" IN ORDER TO TRAVEL BY AIR.
 THIS IS A DEPARTMENT OF HOMELAND SECURITY REQUIREMENT.
-FOR MORE INFORMATION ABOUT THIS VISIT THE DHS WEBSITE BY CLICKING HERE.
+FOR MORE INFORMATION ABOUT THIS, VISIT THE DHS WEBSITE BY CLICKING HERE.